Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 * Avoid time sensitive information.
 Specify an exact version where possible, for example '1.1', rather than 'current version' as the current version may change.
 * Avoid using ampersand ('&') instead of 'and', unless you are specifying a programming language operator or similar.
 * "It's" _always_ means 'it is'.
+* Avoid pricing information in technical documentation as it is subject to change, hard to maintain, and could lead to legal issues if wrong.

 ## Replaceable values

 When working with keys, phone numbers, or accounts be clear where values should be replaced by customer-specific values.

 Key | Markdown Value | Rendered Value  <small>(if different)</small>
 -- | -- | --